willwin4sure/sprl/README.md

 controller machine and collect data across 384 worker CPU cores.
 The machines operate in lock step, though it is written to be fault-tolerant to any individual worker machine dying.

+A current work in progress is distributed data parallel training to train across multiple GPUs.
+This is not yet implemented.